Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ## Configuration

-For configuration of `Microsoft.Azure.IIoT.Deployment` we are using the following .Net Core configuration providers, in the order of increasing priority:
+For configuration of `Microsoft.Azure.IIoT.Deployment.AKS` we are using the following .Net Core configuration providers, in the order of increasing priority:

 * [JSON File Configuration Provider](https://docs.microsoft.com/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1#json-configuration-provider)